How to Overcome Rejection

 Ready to thrive again?
 Rebound better than ever?
 Move on from the pain now?
 Let’s take a look at the path to overcoming rejection.

 Where is the path to overcoming rejection?
 How do you get past the pain?
 Although overcoming rejection entails many facets, much painful work, and is a very lonely process, you can use this guide to find the path that will help you breathe, adjust and take the first steps to recovery and eventually to a thriving life you never dreamed could be yours!

 To get over a rejection, determine now that you are willing to do the work it will take.

 What do you mean rejected?
 Personal, Social, Business or Perceived?

-Indeed, this post (and blog) concentrates primarily on personal and social rejection, the damage and pain caused by such, and how to work through and process the injury.
+Indeed, this article concentrates primarily on personal and social rejection, the damage and pain caused by it, and how to work through and process the injury.
 Begin the road to recovery from relationship (all types) rejection here.

 If you are looking for a shorter post on the same subject, please try my 17 Essential Elements to Overcoming and Thriving.

 Above all, know, you are not alone.
 Rejection is not a popular subject – for some reason 😉 and you may feel more alone and lost than ever.
 That’s why I have created this guide.
 You are not the first to be hit with the overwhelm of having people you love and trust reject you, and sadly you will not be the last.
 But we can learn how to get past the pain of rejection and betrayal.

 -Everyone is rejected at one time or another